-The International Certified Crop Adviser (ICCA) Program developed the 4R Nutrient Management (4R NMS) Specialist Certification to meet the growing demand for qualified advisers with focused knowledge and skills in nutrient management.
-The 4R NMS specialty recognizes the skills and experience of CCAs who have specialized knowledge in nutrient management so they can promote environmental stewardship required to achieve and maintain productive crops, fertile soils and high air and water quality by promoting environmental stewardship via sound nutrient management practices.
+The International Certified Crop Adviser (ICCA) Program developed the 4R Nutrient Management (4R NMS) Specialty Certification to meet the growing demand for qualified advisers with focused knowledge and skills in nutrient management.
+Not all CCAs do nutrient management work but focus on other aspects of crop advising.
+The 4R NMS specialty allows those CCAs who advise on nutrient management to become more visible and recognized for their knowledge and skills so they can help meet the need for improved water quality and environmental stewardship.

-Nutrient management is an integrated process that considers not only the agronomic aspects of soil and crop nutrition, but also the social, economic, and environmental relationships associated with the management system.
-The 4R concept of nutrient management is being implemented worldwide by industry, researchers, government agencies, farmers and the farm advisers.
-The goal of 4R nutrient management is centered around building a nutrient management plan that applies the right nutrient sources, at the right rate, in the right place, and at the right time to optimize crop productivity and farm profitability and enhance environmental quality.
-The 4R Nutrient Management Program considers the integration of agronomic practices with economic analysis and environmental interaction, all considered at the local field level, as well as social impacts for the community, and for downstream stakeholders.
-The CCA 4R NMSspecia Specialty Area is an additional specialty certification that builds upon the nutrient, soil and water components of the International CCA Certification, to demonstrate the Crop Adviser's proficiency in working with the 4R concept and building it into nutrient management planning.
+Nutrient management is an integrated process that considers not only the agronomic aspects of soil and crop nutrition, but also the social, economic, and environmental relationships with the management system.
+The 4R concept of nutrient management has been developed and is being implemented world-wide by industry, researchers, government agencies, and farmers and their advisers.
+It is centered around the goal of building a nutrient management plan that puts the right nutrient sources, at the right rate, in the right place, and at the right time---the 4Rs of nutrient management.
+4R Nutrient Management considers the integration of agronomic practices with economic analysis and environmental interaction, all considered at the local field level, as well as social impacts for the community, and for downstream stakeholders.
+The CCA 4R NMS Specialty Area is an additional specialty certification that builds upon the nutrient, soil and water components of the International CCA Certification, to demonstrate the Crop Adviser's proficiency in working with the 4R concept and building it into nutrient management planning.